olbrichattila/php-router/README.md

         'par1' => 'required|min:10|max:20',
         'par2' => 'required|min-length:2|max-length:4',
         'par3' => 'regex:/^[0-9]+$/',
-        'par4' => function($value) {
+        // custom validations with closure (function also can be provided) 'par4' => function($value) {
             // Return string if value should report an error return "'{$value}' validation callback";